nigow/TradingSystem/phase1/README.md

 #### Returning a Temporary Trade

-Once a temporary trade has been confirmed by both parties, a new permanent trade will be created to signify returning the item back to it's original owner.
+Once a temporary trade has been confirmed by both parties, a new permanent trade will be created to signify returning the item back to its original owner.
 The default time and location of the return trade is exactly 30 days after the original trade at the same location, but it can be edited.

 ### Request to be Unfrozen